 The Right Font For You

-The goal here is finding the right font for you that strikes a balance between readability and reasonable ink consumption.
-Classic ink sippers like Times, Courier, and Garamond are reliable typeface choices.
-But we also like the direction Ryman Eco is taking modern eco-fonts.
+The goal here is finding the right font for you.
+You need a font which uses the least ink that strikes a balance between readability and reasonable ink consumption.